The attacker injured 3 at San Francisco International Airport - ExBulletin

 The attacker injured 3 at San Francisco International Airport

-SAN FRANCISCO (AP) An attack on passengers inside a San Francisco International Airport terminal on Friday left three with cuts and scratches before the suspect was arrested, authorities said.
+SAN FRANCISCO “A man with a shotgun” attacked passengers inside a terminal at San Francisco International Airport on Friday, leaving three with cuts and scratches before being arrested, authorities said.

-The attacker tried to injure passengers around 6pm in the public pre-security area of the International Terminal, airport officials said.

-Passengers were treated for minor injuries before continuing their journeys and other airport operations were unaffected, officials said.

 A KTVU-TV reporter who was covering the Golden State Warriors return home to the airport said a large knife was removed from the scene.